Take a Nature Break: Salmon Spotting Field Trip

 Every Friday, volunteers gather on LNCT lands near Manzanita, Nehalem and Wheeler to protect and restore habitat in the lower Nehalem watershed.
 We would love to see new faces out on the land!

-Join us for Trail Building on September Stewardship Fridays!
 These work parties are beginner friendly and an opportunity to learn about the engineering of hiking trails.
 We will be working on uneven ground, bending, and moving small rocks and brush during this process.
+Tools and gloves are provided, new volunteers welcome and no prior experience needed.
+Join as frequently as you please.
+Email shane@nehalemtrust.org for weekly updates on where to meet.

 Alder Creek Farm and Natural Area’s Nehalem Teaching Trail already supports an impressive variety of native plants and simulated ecosystems for community learning—but we’re looking to grow.
 This short trail will extend educational access into a different ecosystem and connect to the Natural Area’s pollinator meadow.
 We hope it will also add some variety to habitat access for bird watchers who visit the farm as a part of the Oregon Coast Birding Trail.